A Gross-Pitaevskii theory for an excitonic incompressible Bose solid

-We focus first on the low-density regime, setting the average interparticle spacing $r_0= 1/(\pi\sqrt{\rho}) =30$.
-As length and energy scales, we use the effective Bohr radius $a_B=\hbar^2\epsilon/e^2 m_e^*$ and the effective Rydberg Ry$^*$.
 Figure \ref{fig:r0=30d=1}(a) shows the ground-state order parameter $|\Psi(\mathbf{r})|^2$ for small interlayer separation $d=1$.
-The solution $\Psi(\mathbf{r})$ is homogeneous -- corresponding to a superfluid: for such a small $d$, the exciton dipole interactions are too weak to drive the system to a solid.
+The solution $\Psi(\mathbf{r})$ is homogeneous -- corresponding to a superfluid: for such a small $d$, the exciton dipole interactions and the self-consistently calculated self-interaction potential are very weak compared with the kinetic energy, too weak to drive the system to a solid.

-It is interesting to note that for this small value of $d$, the solution is unchanged if in Eq.\ \eqref{Eq:U_SS} we do not include the negative term that removes the self-interaction.
+It is interesting to note that for this small value of $d$, the solution is unchanged if in Eq.\ \eqref{Eq:GP_SS} we do not include the negative term that removes the self-interaction.
 The self-interactions thus have no effect on the ground state for such weak dipolar interactions.

 By increasing $d$ we increase the dipole moment, making the exciton interactions stronger.
 In Fig.\ \ref{fig:r0=30d=1}(b) for $d=7$, we see that the order parameter $\Psi(\mathbf{r})$ is now inhomogeneous with a periodicity of the lattice.
 The $\Psi(\mathbf{r})$ has a normalized peak at each lattice site and there is a large overlap between adjacent sites.
 Thus we conclude that this is an incompressible supersolid ground state, with the order parameter $\Psi(\mathbf{r})$ indeed of the parametrized form of Eq.\ \eqref{Eq:Psi}.
 The overlap that allows exchange of bosons is associated with the homogeneous background component of amplitude $\rho_{B}$ (shaded area).